-Except for the arrangements relating to statutory financial reporting as set out on pages 13 and 14, we are satisfied there is not a significant weakness in the Council's arrangements in relation to governance.
+We are satisfied there is not a significant weakness in the Council's arrangements in relation to governance.

 3. VFM arrangements - Governance

 Overall commentary on the Governance reporting criteria

 Risk management and monitoring arrangements

 Based on our work, we are satisfied that the Council has established governance arrangements in place.
 These are detailed in the Statement of Accounts and Annual Governance Statement.
 We have considered both documents against our understanding of the Council as part of our audit.